Vincent Russo's Oysters Rockefeller

 November 18, 2020

-Categories: Dinner, Lunch, Side Dishes, Shellfish, Oysters, Appetizers, Christmas, Easter, Entertaining, Fall/Autumn, Father's Day, Game/Sports Day, Labor Day, Mother's Day, Potluck, Regional Holiday, Romantic Dinner, Summer, Sunday Dinner, Thanksgiving, Wedding, Winter, Broil, Stove Top, Spring more
+Categories: Side Dishes, Oysters, Appetizers, Christmas, Easter, Fathers Day, Game/Sports Day, Labor Day, Mothers Day Potluck, Romantic Dinner, Sunday Dinner, Thanksgiving, Wedding, more

 "A friend and restaurant owner of Paula Deen's, Vincent Russo, shares this fabulous recipe that he serves at his restaurant.
 Everyone goes nuts over these delicious oysters!
 Serve 'em up as an appetizer or lunch, and you just may "get lucky"!!
 Great for entertaining and/or for Christmas ot Thanksgiving!"